Collect taxes

 Note

-This page only includes transactions and not calculations.
-If you expect a calculation to be visible but can’t find it on this page, check that you’ve successfully created a tax transaction from the calculation.
+The Tax Transactions page only includes transactions and not calculations.
+If you expect to see a calculation and can’t find it on this page, verify that you successfully created a tax transaction from the calculation.

 OptionalIntegration examples

 You can calculate tax for your customer before collecting payment method details and creating a PaymentIntent.
-For example, you could display a shopping cart total when they provide their postal code.
+For example, you can display a shopping cart total when the customer provides their postal code.

 If your integration uses the Payment Element, fetch updates from the server after updating the PaymentIntent.